 … but it was also a good time for me to get some cool pictures for Instagram and by the looks of it that is what other people were doing, too!

-Little Havana is very close to Wynwood so if you go to both I recommend using Uber and not worrying about parking.
-For short distances like this we did the Uber Carpool and since the distance was so short no one else needed a ride at the same time + it was like 1/4 of the price.
+Little Havana is very close to Wynwood.
+If you go to both I recommend using Uber and not worrying about parking.
+For short distances like this we did the Uber Carpool.
+Since the distance was so short no one else needed a ride at the same time.
+It was also like 1/4 of the price.

 That night we checked out the Design District but were so stuffed we didn’t even have dinner and crashed out early since we were going to do stand up paddle board the next morning.
 The Design District has luxury shops, boutique local shops and of course artist’s galleries.
-Whenever I see famous people on Instagram in Miami, they always tag this area so it must be the “cool place”.
+Whenever I see famous people on Instagram in Miami, they always tag this area!
+It must be the “cool place”.

 The last thing we did in Miami was SUP before driving down to the keys.
 We went to Sailboards Miami to do this but they don’t just do SUP, they actually do windsurfing classes here!
 I’d love to learn that one day, too.
 You can park here for free and that was lucky since we drove straight from here to the Keys!